 Rentals and leases revenue include rentals of facility space for external programs and operations such as childcare facilities and youth groups.
-The increase from what was budgeted resulted from normalizing after COVID and having a full fiscal of rentals.
+The decrease from what was budgeted was the result of a timing difference of prior year summer rentals received.